Optimal risk sharing, equilibria, and welfare with empirically realistic risk attitudes: Rank-dependent utility agents

 Here, the first integral is a Choquet integral.
 An \emph{RDU agent} has a preference functional given by \eqref{eq:RDU_def} for some weighting function $w$ and utility function $u$.
 When $u$ is linear, the RDU agent's preferences are represented by the dual utility functional of \cite{Y87}, denoted by

-The RDU functional in \eqref{eq:RDU_def} is thus given by $\mathcal U(Y)=\rho_w(u(Y)).$ Under continuity, an RDU agent is risk seeking if and only if $w$ is concave and $u$ is convex, and is risk averse if and only if $w$ is convex and $u$ is concave (\citealp{SZ08}).
+The RDU functional $\mathcal U(Y)$ in \eqref{eq:RDU_def} thus is $\rho_w(u(Y)).$ Under continuity, an RDU agent is risk seeking if and only if $w$ is concave and $u$ is convex, and is risk averse if and only if $w$ is convex and $u$ is concave (\citealp{CKS87}, assuming differentiability; \citealp{SZ08}, in general)

-The empirically prevailing weighting functions are neither convex nor concave, but a mix of those, and they are inverse S-shaped (\citealp{FE12}).
+The empirically prevailing weighting functions are neither convex nor concave, but a mix of those: they are inverse S-shaped (\citealp{BMOT13}, Section II.A; \citealp{FE12}; \citealp{LV19}).
 Although different formal definitions have been given, we will use the prevailing one (cavexity) because of its analytical convenience for our purposes.
 We call $w$ \emph{cavex} if it is continuous and there exists $p\in [0,1]$ such that $w$ is concave on $[0,p]$ and convex on $[p,1]$.\footnote{If $p=0$ then $w$ is convex, and if $p=1$ then $w$ is concave.
-For empirical purposes, it is desirable to require that $w(p)$ is not far from $p$. } Now there is neither entire risk aversion nor entire risk seeking, but there are factors going either way.
-Risk attitudes result from interactions between these factors, with different implications in different subdomains, and more complex and refined analyses are needed.
-We will specify some contexts where we can already draw conclusions.
+Empirically, $w(p)$ is not far from $p$, but we will not need this assumption.} Now there is neither entire risk aversion nor entire risk seeking, but there are factors going either way.
+Risk attitudes result from interactions between these factors, with different implications in different subdomains.
+Hence no simple general results can be expected to be found, and more complex and refined analyses are needed.
+The main purpose of this paper is to initiate the study of such results, which is warranted given the importance of achieving empirical realism.
+We will specify some contexts where we can already draw conclusions about which factors prevail.

 \cite{TK92} introduced the following family of cavex weighting functions